jasminsoftware/Resources/code-samples/csharp-createinvoice-sample/README.md

-### Jasmin Code Sample - Create Customer - C#
+### Jasmin Code Sample - Create Invoice - C#

-This code sample illustrates the use of the Jasmin Web API to create a new customer.
+This code sample illustrates the use of the Jasmin Web API to create a new sales invoice.